-We have assessed the reasonableness of the exchange rates used to translate financial assets quoted in foreign currencies.
+We have assessed the reasonableness of the exchange rates used to translate financial instruments quoted in foreign currencies.

-We obtained confirmation from the Custodian of the holdings of the financial assets at fair value through profit or loss as recognised by the Fund as at the reporting date.
+We obtained confirmation from the Custodian and counterparties of the holdings and positions of the financial instruments at fair value through profit or loss as recognised by the Fund as at the reporting date.